contao/docs/docs/dev/reference/config.md

 {{< version "4.9" >}}

-If you use Contao together with the [Contao Managed Edition][Contao_ME], you can use environment variables to influence the behaviour of the Managed Edition.
+If you use Contao together with the [Contao Managed Edition][Contao_ME], you can use environment variables to influence the behaviour of the Managed Edition, similar to [Symfony Flex][SymfonyFlex].
 The reason why they are environment variables is because these settings affect the setup before the dependency injection container is even built.
 Settings like trusted proxies or caching are considered very early in the application boot process (if it even needs to be booted thanks to the cache) so they cannot be part of the application itself: